-- Select an Ethernet port to host the portal/gateway, and then configure a Layer3 interface with an IP address in the l3-trustSecurity Zone(NetworkInterfacesEthernet).
+- Select an Ethernet port to host the portal/gateway, and then configure a Layer3 interface with an IP address in thel3-trustSecurity Zone().NetworkInterfacesEthernet

-for each firewall hosting an internal gateway.After you purchase the GlobalProtect subscriptions and receive your activation code, install the GlobalProtect subscriptions on the firewalls hosting your gateways, as follows:
+- If any of your end users will be accessing the GlobalProtect app on their mobile devices, or if you plan on using HIP-enabled security policy, purchase and install a GlobalProtect subscription for each firewall hosting an internal gateway.After you purchase the GlobalProtect subscriptions and receive your activation code, install the GlobalProtect subscriptions on the firewalls hosting your gateways, as follows:

 - SelectActivate feature using authorization code.

 - When prompted, enter theAuthorization Code, and then clickOK.

 - Verify that the license was activated successfully.

-and each GlobalProtect gateway.In order to connect to the portal for the first time, the endpoints must trust the root CA certificate used to issue the portal server certificate.
+- Obtain server certificates for the GlobalProtect portal and each GlobalProtect gateway.In order to connect to the portal for the first time, the endpoints must trust the root CA certificate used to issue the portal server certificate.
 You can either use a self-signed certificate on the portal and deploy the root CA certificate to the endpoints before the first portal connection, or obtain a server certificate for the portal from a trusted CA.You can use self-signed certificates on the gateways.The recommended workflow is as follows: